-Subsea 7 - Awarded contract offshore Norway
+Subsea 7 - awarded contract offshore Norway

-Luxembourg – 18 December 2025 - Subsea 7 S.A.
-(Oslo Børs: SUBC, ADR: SUBCY) today announced the award of a large1 contract by ConocoPhillips Skandinavia AS (ConocoPhillips) for the Previously Produced Fields (PPF) development, offshore Norway.
+Luxembourg – 19 December 2025 – Subsea 7 S.A.
+(Oslo Børs: SUBC, ADR: SUBCY) today announced the award of a sizeable1 extension of an existing frame agreement by Equinor for subsea inspection, maintenance and repair services (IMR), for vessel Seven Viking.

-Subsea7’s scope covers engineering, procurement, construction and installation (EPCI) of subsea structures, umbilicals, risers and flowlines (SURF).
-It follows the award on 19 May 20252 of a contract for front-end engineering and design that finalised the technical definition of the development.

-Engineering and project management will begin immediately at our office in Norway, with the main offshore campaigns scheduled for 2027 and 2028.

-Erik Femsteinevik, Vice President for Subsea 7 Norway said: “This award continues our strong collaboration with ConocoPhillips.
-The FEED study enabled Subsea7 to engage early in the field development process, optimising design solutions and contributing to the final investment decision.
-We are excited to continue working closely with ConocoPhillips to deliver the Previously Produced Fields development project safely and efficiently.”

-The contract is subject to authority approval of Plan for Development and Operations (PDO).
+This is the latest extension to the frame agreement, first signed in 2018.
+Under the terms of the extension, to the end of 2027, Seven Viking will carry out inspection, maintenance and repair (IMR) services for subsea operations at Equinor’s oil and gas wells across the Norwegian Continental Shelf.

+Project management and engineering work will continue to be managed from Subsea7’s office in Stavanger.

+Erik Femsteinevik, VP Subsea7 Norway, said: “We value that Equinor has decided to exercise the option to extend the IMR contract for Seven Viking, and we look forward to continuing to support safe and efficient operations for them, on the Norwegian Continental Shelf.”

-- Subsea7 defines a large contract as being between $300 million and $500 million.
+1. Subsea7 defines sizeable as being between USD 50 million and USD 150 million.

 Subsea7 is a global leader in the delivery of offshore projects and services for the evolving energy industry, creating sustainable value by being the industry’s partner and employer of choice in delivering the efficient offshore solutions the world needs.